f5devcentral/f5xc-multicluster-mcn-for-openshift/README.rst

 **3.3 Setup service discovery of Mesh Node to OCP**
 ---------------------------------------------------
-For the purpose of this guideline/demo, service discovery on ocp-au from Cloud Mesh Node being shown.
+For the purpose of this guideline/demo, only service discovery on ocp-au from Cloud Mesh Node being shown.

 .. figure:: ./images/aumesh-sd1.png